raspberrypi/utils/kdtc/README.md

  - *cmake .*
  - *sudo make install*

-Alternatively, you can just download the latest version using:
+Alternatively, to avoid fetching the entire `utils` repository and its history, you can just download it with:
 ```
 $ wget https://raw.githubusercontent.com/raspberrypi/utils/refs/heads/master/kdtc/kdtc
 $ chmod +x kdtc